Asking LLMs to Verify First is Almost Free Lunch: Conclusion

 \section{Conclusion}

-In this paper, we introduced Verification-First (VF), a cost-effective prompting strategy that significantly enhances the reasoning capabilities of LLMs by instructing them to verify a candidate answer—even a random or trivial one—before generating a solution.
-By triggering a "reverse reasoning" process that is cognitively less demanding than generation and complementary to standard forward CoT, VF effectively reduces logical errors and mitigates egocentric biases without the need for additional training or expensive sampling.
-We further generalized this approach into Iter-VF, a sequential test-time scaling method that iteratively refines answers in a Markovian manner, avoiding the context overflow and error accumulation common in existing self-correction strategies.
-Extensive experiments confirm that VF consistently outperforms standard baselines and offers a robust, versatile solution for improving performance with minimal computational overhead.
+In this paper, we introduced Verification-First (VF), a simple but effective strategy to enhance LLM reasoning capabilities.
+By prompting models to verify a candidate answer, even a random or trivial one, before generating a solution, we effectively trigger a "reverse reasoning" process which restricts the logical search space of the answer by pruning the LLM's output distribution.
+We further extended this concept to Iter-VF, a sequential test-time scaling method that iteratively verifies and improves answers.
+Our experiments demonstrate that VF improves reasoning ability with minimal computational overhead, without requiring any model training nor task-specific prior knowledge.
+These findings suggest that the cognitive gap between verification and generation offers an "almost free lunch" for improving LLM reliability, establishing VF as a general-purpose, plug-and-play enhancement for modern reasoning models.